rydmike/squircle_study/README.md

 * url: https://github.com/jslavitz/flutter/blob/4b2d32f9ebb1192bce695927cc3cab13e94cce39/packages/flutter/lib/src/painting/continuous_stadium_border.dart',

 * Shape can break down: **YES**
-> The shape shrinks its height when width approaches height, and wise versa, this is **NOT** desired behavior.
+> The shape shrinks its height when width approaches height, and wise versa, this is **NOT** a desired behavior.
 * Other issues
 > The implementation is not an `OutlinedBorder`, so it has no outline capability.
 This needs to be added.